One of the primary schools in West London that truly stands out is highly regarded St Stephen’s CE Primary School, led by headteacher Michael Schumm.

 Joining St Stephen’s CE Primary School

 He joined St Stephen’s as a teacher in 2001, becoming the headteacher in 2004.
 He’d almost certainly have moved on to a bigger school before now, but as St Stephen’s was able to expand, he opted to stay put and steered the school towards a doubling in size, including major building works on the site.

-Within a year of starting his headship, the school was out of special measures and well on its way to gaining its current Ofsted-acclaimed status as an outstanding provider of education, with more applications each year than there are places.
+Within a year of starting his headship, the school was out of special measures and well on to becoming an outstanding provider of education, with more applications each year than there are places.

 Religion is a key pillar at a school with the motto ‘Through God We Achieve’.
 “I can say quite truthfully that God is at the centre of our school,” he adds.
 “We’ve got fantastic links with St Stephen’s church, and with Denis [Adide], the new vicar who’s now been here two years, and we’ve built the school’s ethos on strong Christian values… not just hanging a few crosses in the classroom!”